Scholastic

 Click HERE to visit the library web site, type the author or title in the Search box at the top right of the screen and you can:

-* see if the public library has any copies of the book you'd like to read, in any of its 3 branches
+* see if any of the public library's 3 branches has any copies of the book you'd like to read

 * see if the book you'd like to read is available/ or if it's checked out, when it's due back